Scroll to top

 Important Warnings

-• WEF Davos period dramatically increases security demand in Zurich and the surrounding area.
-Plan security resource at least 3 months in advance for January visits.
+• WEF Davos period in late January dramatically increases security demand in Zurich and the surrounding region.
+Plan and book security resource at least three months in advance for any January visits with a principal attending WEF-adjacent events.

 • Switzerland's intelligence environment around financial matters is active.
 Information security protocols are appropriate for principals managing significant assets or attending sensitive financial negotiations.

-• The Swiss legal environment is strict.
-Ensure all security operations comply with cantonal licensing requirements before commencing.
+• Cantonal licensing is mandatory.
+Ensure all security operations comply with Zurich cantonal requirements before commencing.
+Unlicensed operators create legal and liability exposure for the client.

 FAQ